bdvllrs/misinformation-detection-tensor-embeddings/readme.md

-Python implementation of
+# General :

+Our work proposes a graph-based semi-supervised fake news detection method.

-_Guacho, G. B., Abdali, S., Shah, N., & Papalexakis,
+First, this repo is a python implementation of _Guacho, G. B., Abdali, S., Shah, N., & Papalexakis,
 E. E. (2018).
 Semi-supervised Content-based Detection of Misinformation via Tensor Embeddings. arXiv preprint arXiv:1804.09088._

+Then we proposed to compare the leanring method based on FaBP to a graph neural method one.

 # Install guide

 Requires python >= 3.6.

 ## Configuration
-Copy the `config/config.default.json` and rename the copy `config/config.json`.
+Copy the `config/config.default.yaml` and rename the copy `config/config.yaml`.

 This file will contain the configuration of the project.

 ## To use sparse matrices
 Uses last (not even released) tensorly sparse features.